 6. Culmstock Always a favourite of ours, Culmstock offers two main options when it comes to walking.
 For the energetic climb up to the fantastic viewpoint of Culmstock Beacon, a stone hut that housed a beacon during the time of the Spanish Armada.
 You can walk along the ridge all the way to the Wellington Monument if you feel so inclined.
 Alternatively you can walk along the course of the River Culm towards Uffculme through beautiful water meadows and a Woodland Trust wood.
 Leave one car in Uffculme if you want to do a one-way trip.
 The Culm Valley Inn in Culmstock is a great place for post-walk refreshment.
 Coldharbour Mill in Uffculme is also worth a visit and has a coffee shop.

 The Blackdown Hills AONB has a collection of on-road cycling routes on their website that take you through stunning countryside.
 Be warned, they are not called The Blackdown Hills for nothing!

-If off-road is more your thing then head to Haldon Forest south of Exeter where there are numerous mountain biking routes.
+If off-road is more your thing then head to Haldon Forest south of Exeter where there are numerous mountain biking routes for different abilities.